PauMadu/ProyectosPau/ProyectoTorreHeroesAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+To mount correctly the project, you must create a new Angular project (`ng new ProyectoTorreDeHeroesAngular`).
+Then, paste the content of the repository into the root of the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.